-eg to establish the period of use of the cemetery to the W of the church and N of the fourteenth-century boundary ditch, the absolute date of this burial in comparison to G124 which it seals and G128 which cuts it, and to provide useful comparative information for the osteology since this skeleton has also provided a stable isotope measurement ($\delta^{15}N$ 6.2).
+eg to establish the period of use of the cemetery to the W of the church and N of the fourteenth-century boundary ditch, the absolute date of this burial in comparison to G124 which it seals and G128 which cuts it, and to provide useful comparative information for the osteology since this skeleton has also provided a stable isotope measurement (δ^{15} N 6.2).

-- To determine the onset of minerogenic sedimentation on the underlying peat unit across the valley floodplain. - To determine the duration of sedimentation and variations in the rates of sedimentation during the depositional history.
+- To determine the timing of in-situ organic sedimentation across the valley floodplain. - To determine the duration of sedimentation and variations in the rates of sedimentation during the depositional history.

-Rela Relationship of sample to objective Please mark with X X Certain The sample came from the object itself eg skeleton in grave Very likely There is a direct functional relationship between the sample and the objective eg coffin in grave Likely The nature and position of the sample suggests a functional relationship eg worked antler in an occupation layer Possible Relationship less obvious because material small and scattered eg bone fragments in grave Esti mated age of sample e at death Please mark with X X Less than 20 years eg twigs, grain, bone Could be several decades but less than 100 years eg charcoal from short lived woody species (eg Corylus avellana, Prunus sp., Pinus sp., Salix/populus sp.)
-Could be centuries old eg charcoal from long lived woody species (eg Quercus sp., Fraxinus sp., Taxus baccata) Unknown eg 'dark ea orth', soil
+Relationship of sample to objective Please mark with X Х Certain The sample came from the object itself eg skeleton in grave Very likely There is a direct functional relationship between the sample and the objective eg coffin in grave Likely The nature and position of the sample suggests a functional relationship eg worked antler in an occupation layer Possible Relationship less obvious because material small and scattered eg bone fragments in grave Esti Estimated age of sample at death Please mark with X Х x Less than 20 years eg twigs, grain, bone Could be several decades but less than 100 years eg charcoal from short lived woody species (eg Corylus avellana, Prunus sp., Pinus sp., Salix/populus sp.)
+Could be centuries old eg charcoal from long lived woody species (eg Quercus sp., Fraxinus sp., Taxus baccata) Unknown eg 'dark earth', soil

+Relationship of sample to objective Please mark with X

 Sample collection, storage and treatment

 How was the sample collected?
 Please include details of size and type of monolith tins or coring equipment if appropriate eg concentration of charcoal trowelled into polythene bags (double bagged), charcoal separated by water floatation

 Core was extracted using a 7cm Russian corer.

 How has it been stored?
 Eg double bagged in polythene in cardboard box

 Core sections were stored in 1m sections In plastic guttering, wrapped and transported to the laboratory for sub-sampling and refrigeration storage.

 Have any preservatives, fungacides, glues etc been used?
 Please give details of chemicals

-No

 Was the sample waterlogged when collected?

-No

 Has it been dried and if so how?

-No

 Can the whole sample be used for dating?

 Yes

 Is more material available?

-We could collect more material from appropriate samples